SteeltoeOSS/Documentation/docs/circuitbreaker/hystrix.md

 As with Hystrix commands, you can also add Hystrix collapsers to the service container, making them available for injection in your application.
 You can use several Steeltoe extension methods to help you accomplish this.

->NOTE: Adding collapsers to the container is not required.
+>Adding collapsers to the container is not required.
 You can create them in your application at any point.

 If you do want to have them injected, you can use the `AddHystrixCollapser()` extension methods provided by the Steeltoe package in the `ConfigureServices()` method of the `Startup` class, as follows: